pakoito/RustyAndroid/README.md

 Known Issues
 =============

 Plenty of them.
-This shouldn't even work.
+This shouldn't even work but it does.

 Jnaenerator